yixin1230/So_long/README.md

 # So_long

 ## About ##
-The first 2D game I create.
+The 2D game I create.

 In this project, I'll code a simple 2D game to get familiar with the MLX42 library and UI in general.